connectthefuture/stackstrap.github.io/README.md

 layout: page
 ---

+In a sense StackStrap is a decentralized [PaaS].

 There is an incredible wealth of open-source DevOps tools available today, all with their own growing communities.
 With the advent of Node.js a wave of people are working with the Linux command line for the first time.
 Patterns